mhemeryck/mhemeryck.github.io/_posts/2021-08-09-evok2mqtt_ansible.md

 - scripting like [bash]:
 - declarative-style recipes like [ansible] and [puppet]
 - immutable builds like [packer] or [docker]
-- infrastructure as code like [terraform]
+- infrastructure-as-code like [terraform]

-**Scripting** is the oldest and most widespread approaches to automation.
+**Scripting** is one of the oldest and most widespread approaches to automation.
 In scripting, you define a list of commands that each run in sequence after each other, generally from the top of the script to the bottom.
 Scripting is _procedural_, meaning you define _how_ a specific action is to be carried out, like a recipe.
 The advantage of scripting is that it is simple and ubiquitous.